-- HubSpot primarily uses HBase for their customer data storage.
+- HubSpot primarily uses HBase for its customer data storage.
 They also use Hive to run queries on that HBase data as part of their HDFS stack.

 - Twitter uses HBase in their Hadoop stack as well.
 And it's used for internal data from user searches.

 - Streamy switched from SQL to a Hadoop stack with HBase.
 They claim to be able to process faster than ever before.

 - Sematext (who created SMP for HBase) uses an HBase and MapReduce stack.
 Again, these two work well together (often leveraged via Hive) since they perfectly complement each other's pros and cons.